Building Businesses

 Family child care homes typically care for fewer children and offer a more personalized environment compared to center-based programs.

-No matter which you pick, a strong business plan is key to making your daycare successful.
+No matter which you pick, a strong daycare business plan is key to making your daycare successful.

-A good business plan is like a roadmap for your daycare.
+A good daycare business plan is like a roadmap for your startup.
 It should include:

 • Your mission (what makes your daycare special)